Derek Jeter Pro Baseball 2008

-Derek Jeter Pro Baseball 2008 (full title: Derek Jeter Pro Baseball 2008 3D) is the fourth in a series of baseball video games developed and published by Gameloft for mobile phones.
-It was released on March 8, 2008.
+Derek Jeter Pro Baseball 2008 is the fourth in a series of baseball video games developed and published by Gameloft.
+It was released on March 6, 2008.

 The game can be run in full 3D on wireless phones that can handle the graphic upgrade, and features a 58-game season, with playoffs and league stats included, as well as baseball tips offered by Jeter mid-game.
 The game also features an advanced Difficult level.